zoso10/double_take/README.md

 The plugin is installed with `bundle install`.
 It will also install all gems from both `Gemfile.lock` and `Gemfile_next.lock` on the initial `bundle` and every subsequent one as well.

 _NOTE_: This plugin does not generate a `Gemfile_next.lock`, keep both lockfiles in sync over gem bumps, nor does it implement any strategy for bifurcating the `Gemfile` to load different gems.
 For those reasons, this plugin pairs really well with [`bootboot`](https://github.com/Shopify/bootboot).
-For more info on dual booting I recommend reading the `README`.
+For more info on dual booting I recommend reading the `README` for `bootboot`.

 As mentioned in the `bootboot` plugin the `Gemfile` needs to be bifurcated with the environment variable `DEPENDENCIES_NEXT`.
-As of now, this library does not support custom environment variables.
+As of now, this library does not support custom environment variables for bifurcating.

 ### Clean